openproblems-bio/openproblems/README.md

 * [Label Projection](openproblems/tasks/label_projection)
 * [Multimodal Data Integration](openproblems/tasks/multimodal_data_integration)

+### Writing functions in R

+Metrics and methods can also be written in R, using [`scprep`'s `RFunction`](https://scprep.readthedocs.io/en/stable/reference.html#scprep.run.RFunction) class.
+AnnData Python objects are converted to and from `SingleCellExperiment` R objects using [`anndata2ri`](https://icb-anndata2ri.readthedocs-hosted.com/en/latest/).
+See the anndata2ri docs for API details.

 ## Adding a new dataset

 Datasets are loaded under `openproblems/data`.
 Each data loading function should download the appropriate dataset from a stable location (e.g. from Figshare) be decorated with `openproblems.data.utils.loader` in order to cache the result.